 - a school system collaborating with all sixteen school districts in Franklin County

-- a major employer in the Central Ohio area including employment of persons with mental retardation or other developmental disabilities
+- a major employer in the Central Ohio area including employment of persons with developmental disabilities

 - a provider of educational, vocational and support services